 Course Structure: Of papers and projects.

 In semester two to five, students can choose three papers each semester from the large variety of courses available in various colleges.
-A student must take minimum of 4 and maximum of 6 papers from the stream she belongs to, and must not take more than 5 papers of any other subject.
+A student must take a minimum of 4 and maximum of 6 papers from the stream she belongs to, and must not take more than 5 papers of any other subject.

 Other than taking papers from colleges, students will also work on a compulsory project work under the guidance of a mentor at CIC.
 The projects ensure that the students explore out of the classroom via field visits and surveys so that they can define and understand problems through social interaction and create innovative ways of resolving social issues.